padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 | Locators | node-06.local, node-07.local                                             |
 | Members  | node-01.local, node-02.local,node-03.local, node-04.local, node-05.local |

-We are now ready to conduct test cases.
+We are now ready to conduct split-brain tests.
+The subsequent section presents a test case per network partition type.
+Each test case can be carried out independently.
 In each test case, we restart the cluster in a clean state.

 ---